Cray-HPE/docs-csm/install/redeploy_pit_node.md

     > Keep this terminal active as it will enable `kubectl` commands during the bring-up of the new NCN.
     If the reboot successfully deploys the LiveCD, this terminal can be exited.

-    > **POINT OF NO RETURN** The next step will wipe the underlying nodes disks clean, it will ignore USB devices.
-RemoteISOs are at risk here, even though a backup has been
+    > **POINT OF NO RETURN:** The next step will wipe the underlying nodes disks clean, it will ignore USB devices.
+RemoteISOs are at risk here; even though a backup has been
-    > performed of the PIT node we cannot simply boot back to the same state.
+    > performed of the PIT node, we cannot simply boot back to the same state.
     > This is the last step before rebooting the node.

 1. Wipe the disks on the PIT node.

-    > **`WARNING : USER ERROR`** Do not assume to wipe the first three disks (e.g. `sda, sdb, and sdc`), they float and are not pinned to any physical disk layout. **Choosing the wrong ones may result in wiping the USB device**, the USB device can only be wiped by operators at this point in the install.
-The USB device are never wiped by the CSM installer.
+    > **`WARNING : USER ERROR`** Do not assume to wipe the first three disks (e.g. `sda, sdb, and sdc`), they float and are not pinned to any physical disk layout. **Choosing the wrong ones may result in wiping the USB device**.
+USB devices can only be wiped by operators at this point in the install.
+USB devices are never wiped by the CSM installer.

     1. Select disks to wipe (SATA/NVME/SAS).